Jan 05

 Check-In

-If you use Chargify you know we have both an online dashboard and an iPhone app to help you keep track of your company’s key metrics.
+If you use Maxio you know we have an online business dashboard to help you keep track of your company’s key metrics.
 You can see daily revenue, new signups, total customers and more.

 It only takes a minute to look each day and if you suddenly notice a drastic increase/decrease, you can figure out the issue and notify your customers sooner rather than later.